mozilla-metrics/grouperfish/README.md

 * Incremental building of clusters ("like crystals in a water glass").
 * Full initial build (or rebuild) of clusters from a TSV dump of the form: collection-key, document-id, text.
 * Still serial processing (but already using a queue).
+* Allow for any value stored in redis to expire, by putting serialized copies into hbase.

 ### 0.3 *(Garage Phase)* (Early April, 2011)
 * Locking using redis or zookeeper…
 * …allows for any number of workers
-* Failure recovery: reconstruct redis in-memory state from riak using M/R
+* Failure recovery: reconstruct redis in-memory state from hbase using M/R

 ## 0.4
 * The more active collections (for input that means: latest version of Firefox, latest broken websites) need to be updated more often.
-* Allow for any value stored in redis to expire, by putting serialized copies into riak.
-This way we don't hit the mempory limit over time.

 ### 1.0 *(Front Lawn Status)* (May - June 2011)
 * Web frontend for introspection of collections and clusters.
 * Push messages whenever clusters have changed (AMQP).
-* Have a beer and BBQ in the sun.